What is Rigorous Honesty in AA?

 The blame game

-Everything that happened to me as I emerged out of my adolescence was someone else’s fault.
+Everything that happened to me as I emerged from adolescence was someone else’s fault.
 I so completely believed that I was an unfortunate victim that I actually went through life creating this painful reality for myself.
-The victim belief system went so deep with me that it has taken a lot of step work to dismantle it.
+The victim belief system went so deep with me that it has taken a lot of stepwork to dismantle it.

 This was my alcoholism.
 This was my disease of perception at its very core.
-It was all an illusion based on a belief system that I developed a long time ago.
+It was all an illusion based on a belief system I developed long ago.
 I drank on this belief since I was thirteen years old.

 Was I going to live out the rest of my days on this planet, creating untold misery for myself by continuing to see myself as a victim?
-I remember once asking Jamie when I was in the middle of my step work.
+I remember asking Jamie while I was doing my step work.
 “Jamie, how did I ever get so screwed up in my attitudes and thinking”?
 Do you know what his reply to me was?
 “Andy, years of practice”!

-I had been practising the victim belief system since childhood.
-Now, through the steps, I finally had the opportunity to really get honest, to begin looking at my faulty reactions to life and change.
+I had been practicing the victim belief system since childhood.
+Now, through the steps, I finally got honest and began looking at my faulty reactions to life and change.

 The disease of perception

-The twelve steps are beautifully designed to slowly dismantle these self defeating beliefs.
+The twelve steps are beautifully designed to dismantle these self-defeating beliefs slowly.
 If I had not persevered with the steps, I would have gone through the rest of my life attracting all kinds of misery and unhappiness from not doing the work of change.
-Jamie once said to me; “Andy, if you keep doing what you always did, you will keep getting what you always got”!
+Jamie once told me, “Andy, if you keep doing what you always did, you will keep getting what you always got”!

 What are your thoughts about rigorous honesty?
-Did Bill use “rigorous” to not only help us get honest about our drinking, but also to challenge our very perception of reality?
-Wasn’t it our distorted way of seeing things that kept us firmly trapped in the problem?
+Did Bill use “rigorous” to not only help us get honest about our drinking but also to challenge our very perception of reality?
+Didn’t our distorted way of seeing things keep us firmly trapped in the problem?